PrefectHQ/prefect/docs/concepts/task-runners.md

 You do not need to specify a task runner for a flow unless your tasks require a specific type of execution.

-If you don't specify a task runner for a flow, and you call a task with `submit()` within the flow, Prefect uses the default `ConcurrentTaskRunner`.
+If you don't specify a task runner for a flow, and you call a task with `.submit()` within the flow, Prefect uses the default `ConcurrentTaskRunner`.

 To configure your flow to use a specific task runner, import a task runner and assign it as an argument for the flow when the flow is defined.